Deivitto/auditor-docker/README.md

 - **Mythril** for smart contract analysis.
 Author Consensys.
 - **Spearbit Report Generator**, all needed **dependencies** to use the report generator in Spearbit audits
 - **Python developer kit**: It includes **Vyper**, **Ape-Vyper**, **Py-solc-x** and **pyevwasm**, can be found in `add2`
+- **4nalyz3r**: A comprehensive static analysis tool for smart contracts.
+Author: Picodes.
+- **Ganache** and **Truffle**: Tools such as running a personal blockchain, development environment, testing framework, and asset pipeline for Ethereum.
+Author: Truffle Suite.
 ### Node.js Development:
 - **NVM**: Node Version Manager to switch between different Node.js versions.
 - **Node**: Long Term Support (LTS) version.